MayankAgarwal/resanalyser/README.txt

 # Licence:     Creative Commons Attribution-ShareAlike 3.0 Unported License.
 #-------------------------------------------------------------------------------

+# Want to join in on the development?
+Great!
+# Email me - ashishnitinpatil@gmail.com

 IMPORTANT -
 # The college publicly displays the results which is not quite right.
 # It is a humble request to not publish the result findings on public platforms.